As you build your flow library you may look for ways to keep your work organized and easily accessible.

 Seeing Old URL no longer exists

-Now in that same browser tab, type in the new URL for your site in the address bar and hit enter.
-You should see the new site load up with the Appcues editor.
-It will have a message that looks like this:
+Now in that same browser tab, type in the new URL for your site you've configured in the Flow Settings page in the address bar and hit enter.
+You should now be able to open the Appcues Builder by clicking the Chrome Extension there.